 Leaders Eat Last

-Leaders Eat Last, by Simon Sinek the bestselling author of Start With Why, offers tips and advice to inspire business owners and managers to create environments in which people work effectively by fostering trust and cooperation.
+Leaders Eat Last, by Simon Sinek the bestselling author of Start With Why, offers tips and advice to inspire business owners and managers to create environments in which people work effectively by fostering trust and cooperation in their team.

 In optometry, as with any business, you’re going to come up against competitors.
 As your competition grows, you need to find a strategy to help get people pick your optometric practice through all of the noise of traditional marketing tactics.
 Purple Cow, by Seth Godin, helps you transform your business to create something memorable and make your practice stand out.